Meal Information Frequently Asked Questions (FAQs)

 Can my student eat outside at school?

-Outdoor eating is possible depending on space, food service equipment access, weather and outdoor shelter, air quality, etc.
+Outdoor eating is possible depending on space, food service equipment access, weather and outdoor shelter, air quality, etc. This will be a site based decision taking the following into consideration:

 - An eating area will be designated for each cohort, or will be sanitized between groups.